ccs-amsterdam/r-course-material/tutorials/R_sem_1_lavaan.md

 represents a SEM.
 So let’s start simple and estimate a comparatively simple CFA for the latent variable “privacy concerns”.
-Before we do so, we should check whether the items are normally distributed and whether the assumptions of multivariate normality is violated.
+Before we do so, we should check whether the items are normally distributed and whether the assumption of multivariate normality is violated.

 ``` r
 # Check normal distribution of individual items